DIRECTLab/carla-energy-consumption/docs/UE5_add_vehicle.md

 ### Truck brakes are working poorly
 * I changed the collision mesh to capsule, and spheres for the wheels.
 Which did seem to make the truck drive a little more normally?
 Hard to tell, the brakes are now severely underpowered.
 Not sure what the problem there is.
+* Tried changing the torque rise rate to a much higher number.
+However this did not fix anyhthing
 ---